veeresh361/Veeresh_Portfolio/README.md

 # [Project 5: Coronavirus Tweet analysis prediction using SimpleRNN](https://github.com/veeresh361/Project-5-Coronavirus-Tweet-analysis.git)
-* Downloaded the data.Cleaned  the data and scaled  the data by applying Minmax scaler
+* Downloaded the data.Cleaned  the data using nltk library
-* Built a LSTM Model and trained the model on the train set
+* Built a SimpleRNN Model and trained the model on the train set
-* Predicted the sales for the upcoming year
+* Predicted the tweets for the test set

 ![](https://github.com/veeresh361/Veeresh_Portfolio/blob/main/RNN.jpeg)